Thiago-Barreto-R/Thiago-Barreto-R/README.md

 ###

-<p>I'm Brazilian, I study at UNIP - Manaus, I'm studying the 3rd period of Computer Science, and I'm passionate about Front-End.</p>
+<p class="text">I'm Brazilian, I study at UNIP - Manaus, I'm studying the 3rd period of Computer Science, and I'm passionate about Front-End.</p>
-<p></p>

 <h3>Other skills in the area of ​​programming.</h3>